salesforce/apollo/fireflies/README.md

      * provided by Stereotomy and the crypto utils
 * Handling of the certificate authority certificate rotation
     * again provided by Stereotomy key rotation facilities

-## API

-Fireflies exposes the View, Member and Node as the fundamental abstractions.
-The Fireflies rings are represented by the Ring abstraction and each view provides a access to the configured Rings and all the traversal mechanisms provided by such.
-Several abstractions are provided to allow clients of the Apollo Fireflies substrate to "hook" into lifecycle and important transport events.
-Clients making use of the FF substrate are designed to be driven by the round of the Fireflies Node for the Java process.
-Given that much of FF is dependent on the 2 * T + 1 rings, this allows client layers to synchronize work with the underlying pulse of the system.
-As the reliable message flooding is a value add of Apollo, the FF provides a simple channel oriented reliable broadcast API for both flooding - i.e. sending - and receiving messages within the group.